-Here are some benefits of establishing a living trust.
+Some benefits of establishing a living trust include:

 A trust can be used to hold and manage assets for minor children until they are old enough to manage the money by themselves.
 No question, naming a guardian is important, but in the instance you don’t have one, a trust avoids the fiasco of having a court appointed guardian in charge of your assets.
 Many people choose to grant children access to assets over a staggered time period, i.e. age 25, 30, 35.
 A trust also provides a clearer set of rules than guardianship.